 Below are some suggested varieties to use in holiday decorating.

 Boxwood: This small-leafed shrub is a longtime favorite for fine-textured wreaths and garland.
 It has an aroma that is either loved or hated.
-Be sure of your reaction before using it indoors.
+Be sure of the family’s reaction before using it indoors.

 Cedars: Deodar cedar has a wonderful fragrance.
 If small male cones are present, spray them with lacquer or acrylic to prevent the messy release of pollen at room temperature.